 Undergraduate Degrees in Gerontology

-The School of Aging Studies offers a Bachelor of Science in Long-Term Care Administration and a Bachelor of Science in Aging Sciences, as well as a Minor in Gerontology.
+The School of Aging Studies offers a Bachelor of Science in Health Care Administration and a Bachelor of Science in Aging Sciences, as well as a Minor in Gerontology.
 Students interested in these programs should contact the School as early as possible in their career at the University of South Florida.

 Gerontology is the study of human aging in all its facets: biological, psychological, and social.
 The School of Aging Studies emphasizes learning that can be applied to real-world needs and situations.